vegaprotocol/specs/protocol/0028-GOVE-governance.md

 ##### Transfer proposal submission validation

 - A proposal to transfer tokens between Network treasury and Party general account(s) is valid (<a name="0028-GOVE-112" href="#0028-GOVE-112">0028-GOVE-112</a>)
-- A proposal to transfer tokens between Network treasury and market insurance pool account is valid (<a name="0028-GOVE-117" href="#0028-GOVE-117">0028-GOVE-117</a>)
-- A proposal to transfer tokens between Market insurance pool account and Party account(s) is valid (<a name="0028-GOVE-118" href="#0028-GOVE-118">0028-GOVE-118</a>)
 - A proposal to transfer tokens between Network treasury and market insurance pool account is valid (<a name="0028-GOVE-119" href="#0028-GOVE-119">0028-GOVE-119</a>)
+- A proposal to transfer tokens between Market insurance pool account and Party account(s) is valid (<a name="0028-GOVE-120" href="#0028-GOVE-120">0028-GOVE-120</a>)
+- A proposal to transfer tokens between Network treasury and market insurance pool account is valid (<a name="0028-GOVE-121" href="#0028-GOVE-121">0028-GOVE-121</a>)
-- A proposal to transfer tokens between Market insurance pool account and Market insurance pool account is valid (<a name="0028-GOVE-120" href="#0028-GOVE-121">0028-GOVE-121</a>)
+- A proposal to transfer tokens between Market insurance pool account and Market insurance pool account is valid (<a name="0028-GOVE-122" href="#0028-GOVE-122">0028-GOVE-122</a>)
 - Governance transfer proposals with invalid source or destination account types will get rejected by the blockchain. (<a name="0028-GOVE-077" href="#0028-GOVE-077">0028-GOVE-077</a>)
 - Source can be left blank for a transfer type of Network Treasury (<a name="0028-GOVE-079" href="#0028-GOVE-079">0028-GOVE-079</a>)
 - Source can be left blank for a transfer type of Network Insurance Pool (<a name="0028-GOVE-080" href="#0028-GOVE-080">0028-GOVE-080</a>)